 Considered a delicacy globe artichokes are easy to grow and as a perennial once planted will give a number of years worth of cropping.

-Globe artichokes can be grown in places which do not support strong growth later in the year.
-Despite being perennials the plants will not last forever and an annual replanting of the crop is good practice to ensure a continuous supply.
+Globe artichokes can be grown in places that do not support strong growth later in the year.
+Despite being perennials the plants will not last forever and annual replanting of the crop is good practice to ensure a continuous supply.

 Frequently planted in both ornamental borders and vegetable plots Globe artichokes will grow to 1.5m x 1m (5ft x 3.25ft), make big clumps of thistle-like silvery leaves.
 They make good architectural plants as well as having those edible flowers.
 Ideally for cropping they are planted 60cm (2ft) apart with 75cm (2.5ft) between rows.
 On average one plant will produce 12 edible heads.

 As perennials, these plants will be on the ground for at least 3 years so soil preparation is critical.

 Ensure you dig in lots of well-rotted manure before planting and aid drainage in clay soil by adding course grit.
 If you are planning on growing them in ornamental borders remember they are tall so plant at the back.